ICPI/HSS-KP/README.md

 -	Analysis of recent HRH inventory data to determine PEFPAR’s HRH footprint by cadre, program area, partner etc.
 -	Analysis of HRH inventory data and/or Expenditure Reporting (ER) data to determine PEFPAR’s spend on HRH by partner, SNU, program area; and changes over time (if required).
 -	Merging and analysis of HRH data from the inventory or from MER together with other program data, at the site, partner, or PSNU levels.
 -	Creation of graphs, maps, or visuals that overlay PEFPAR HRH investment with HIV program results.
+-	All items listed here will also apply to data from the new HRH reporting requirement to be released in Q4 2021

 ### Commodities and ARV supply chain